nkkmd/cultivationdata-net/SystemDevelopment/audio_format_converter_guide.md

 This Python script is a tool for converting audio files between MP3, WAV, and M4A formats.
 It uses the Pydub library and ffmpeg to achieve efficient and high-quality conversions.

-For information on file size changes during conversion, refer to "File Size Changes During Audio Format Conversion".
+For information on file size changes during conversion, refer to "[File Size Changes When Converting Audio File Formats (MP3 / WAV / M4A)](https://www.cultivationdata.net/md-to-web.html?md=SystemDevelopment/audio_format_conversion_file_size_changes.md&bc=system-development)".

 ## Prerequisites